josoriora/solid-swift/README.md

 timer.register(timeout: 30, client: timedDoor) // This code makes sense
 timer.register(timeout: 30, client: normalDoor) // This one NOT.

-/*
+```

 This is interface pollution.
 Our interface is enforcing methods not needed by all the clients.
- */
-```
+A Normal Door does not need a timeout method.

 ### Solution: